 Oceanside, Pacific City, Lincoln City, Depoe Bay, Newport, Waldport,

-Hagestedt - editor / publisher (these are also the contacts
+Hagestedt - editor / publisher and founder / owner (these are also the contacts

-Inquiries: North and Central Coast - Contact Andre' Hagestedt
+Inquiries: Washington coast and Oregon coast - Contact Andre' Hagestedt

 Follow us on

-covers Astoria to Florence, with breaking travel news updated
+covers all of Washington coast and Oregon coast, with breaking travel news updated

-your single source of information on the upper half of the Oregon
+your single source of information on the Oregon / Washington

 Coast for beaches, lodging, dining, travel news, entertainment,